Go to homepage

 If you want to switch your mortgage before the six month period when you’re allowed to remortgage, there are likely to be fees involved.
 Usually, early repayment charges are calculated by how much you’re repaying, which could be a large sum of money, especially if you haven’t had your home for very long.
 This is why a shorter fixed term can be a good idea if you’re thinking of moving in the near future.
 If not, look out for products which have low early repayment charges, or even better, none at all.

-Fixed rate mortgage pros
+Fixed rate mortgages pros and cons

 • Best for budgeting and planning future finances due to guaranteed monthly payments for set amount of time